manpenaloza/manpenaloza-website/content/blog/life-hacking-weekly-1/index.md

 - TECH: TailwindCSS, imho the advantages predominate
 - FINANCES: PUT or CALL stock options ¯\\_(ツ)_/¯
 - PRODUCTIVITY: `Pomodoro Technique`.
 Not my beer.
+- TECH: `git rebase`: a powerful tool that barely causes problems ;)
 - TECH: NodeJS and Express to provide an endpoint to uploaded web form files, quite a journey
 - BODY: Go on a fast - takeaways from the no-sugar and no-beer adventure
 - BUSINESS: How to prioritize personal software ideas if workload gets too much?